 - The downside to this method though is that it can be very messy if you don’t carefully seal your bags.
 And your ice cream will be in a bag, not in an easy-to-scoop-from container.

 - I don’t like the idea of buying rock salt just to make ice cream.
-You can’t re-use the salt, so it just gets thrown away in the end.
+You can’t reuse the salt, so it just gets thrown away in the end.

 - Also, the idea of losing ice cream behind in the bag – and therefore the cost of ingredients – is enough for me to steer clear.

 - The Kitchn shared this idea that’s similar to the bag method above, but instead of bags, you’re using bowls.
-The major downfalls for me are that you can only mix one pint (two cups) of ice cream at a time and you have to use a hand mixer, which I don’t have.
+The major downfalls for me are that you can only mix one pint (two cups) of ice cream at a time, and you have to use a hand mixer, which I don’t have.

 - You also have to use rock salt to aid in the chilling of the ice cream and for me, it’s again wasting money on an ingredient that will only get thrown in the trash can.

 I’ve made homemade ice cream for several weeks now using the ice cube and blender method and it’s worked every single time without fail.
+There’s no churning or constant stirring involved, and it only takes a few minutes of hands on time!

 This method originated at the Serious Eats Food Lab, which has a great write-up on the science of ice cream.
 Basically, you want there to be a balance of air and ice crystal formation.